 In Tripio, the protagonist Jay is writing his first novel.
 It is a road book.
 One of Jay’s literary heroes in Tripio is Jack “That’s not writing, that’s typing” Kerouac.
 It is in character for Jay to have attempted his first novel based on the two month road trip he had taken as part of his aimless post college graduation life.
 Tripio starts with Jay nearing the end of writing the novel.
 He is not exactly struggling with the ending of it.
 After all, it is finite.
 The book will end with end of the journal he kept for its duration.
-Jay is confronted more by the fact that he is afraid he doesn’t even know what the book is about.
+Jay is confronted more by the fact that he is afraid he doesn’t even know what the book he has almost finished writing, has worked hard on, is even about.

 If I am promoting and publishing Tripio as a Starbucks novel, reflecting on it daily now as the story of my early adult life, then I am writing about my writing twice over.
 In other words there could be no Tripio without BotW.
-Yet, I was hesitant at first to even name it.
-Early in the writing of Tripio, I referred to BotW as “my writing” or “the novel” Then, as I began to feel confident and came to see potential in the marketing of Tripio, I made it a point to name and embed BotW into Tripio.
+Yet, In Tripio, I was hesitant at first to even give Back outta the World a name.
+Early in the writing of Tripio, I referred to BotW as “my writing” or “the novel”.
+Then, as I began to feel confident and came to see possibility of completing, publishing and marketing of Tripio, I made it a point to name “the novel” embedded in Tripio.
 In fact, I had too.
 In order for Tripio to “work” (you be the judge), BotW had to be a powerful, named presence in Jay’s mind.
 It had to be identified so that it could carry it’s third of the book.

 “May I help who’s next?”